zeek/zeek/testing/btest/Baseline/doc.zeekygen.example/example.rst

    empty comments is optional, but improves readability of script.

-   :tag: Function arguments can be described
+   :param tag: Function arguments can be described
         like this.

-   :msg: Another param.
+   :param msg: Another param.

    :returns: Describe the return type here.